wickandbergamot/wickandbergamot/docs/src/developing/deployed-programs/developing-rust.md

 First setup the environment:
 - Install the latest Rust stable from https://rustup.rs/
-- Install the latest Solana command-line tools from https://docs.solana.com/cli/install-solana-cli-tools
+- Install the latest Safecoin command-line tools from https://docs.solana.com/cli/install-solana-cli-tools

 The normal cargo build is available for building programs against your host